tribbloid/tribbloid.github.io/README.md

 - title: title of the page (shows up in the window title)
 - layout: layout of the page
 - meta_description: meta tag description, used by search engines
+- meta_keywords: meta tag keywords, used by search engines

 Other pages may utilize other front-matter on a per-layout basis.

+### Data

+The site utilizes Yaml front-matter to provide data to the templates.
+Read how Jekyll works with Yaml data (and other formats) [here](http://jekyllrb.com/docs/datafiles/).

 ### Layouts